yahoo/proxy-verifier/README.md

 these connections to 2,000.
 This limit can be changed via the `--thread-limit` option.
 Setting a value of 1 on the client will effectively cause sessions to be replayed in serial.

+#### --qlog-dir \<directory\>

+Proxy Verifier supports logging of replayed QUIC traffic information conformant to the qlog format.
+If the `--qlog-dir` option is provided, then qlog files for all replayed QUIC traffic will be written into the specified directory.  qlog diagnostic logging is disabled by default.

+#### --tls-secrets-log-file \<secrets_log_file_name\>

+To facilitate debugging, Proxy Verifier supports logging TLS keys for encrypted replayed traffic.
+If this option is used, TLS key logging will be appended to the specified filename.
+This file can then be provided to protocol analyzers such as Wireshark to decrypt the traffic.
+TLS key logging is disabled by default.

 ## Contribute